hugomg/lullaby/README.md

 Lullaby HTML templates
 ======================

 Lullaby is a stream-based, Turing-complete HTML template library that helps you write complex documents using familiar Lua constructs instead of a brand new templating language.
-Its a bit similar to Ruby's [Markaby](https://github.com/markaby/markaby), Perl's [Template::Declare](http://search.cpan.org/~alexmv/Template-Declare-0.46/lib/Template/Declare.pm) and Haskell's [Blaze](http://jaspervdj.be/blaze/).
+It is a bit similar to Ruby's [Markaby](https://github.com/markaby/markaby), Perl's [Template::Declare](http://search.cpan.org/~alexmv/Template-Declare-0.46/lib/Template/Declare.pm) and Haskell's [Blaze](http://jaspervdj.be/blaze/).

 Lullaby is written in pure Lua and should be compatible with Lua versions 5.1 and 5.2